Anwarvic/extra-collections/docs/source/index.rst

    pip install extra-collections

-To update extra-collections to the latest version, add -\-upgrade flag to the above commands.
+To update extra-collections to the latest version, add :code:`--upgrade` flag to the above commands.

 🦾 Available Data Structures
 ----------------------------
-In this release, you can find +20 data structures that can be categorized into two categories:
+In this release, you can find 2️⃣0️⃣ data structures that can be categorized into two categories:

 ⚡️ Linear Data Structures: